Sp3ctro/Uncentive/_posts/2023-12-17-factor-regressions.md

 categories: post
 tags: [Investing, Factors]
 ---
-In the first installment of this series, we introduced the concept of risk factors in the realm of finance and investing, and explored their historical backgrounds.
-In the second post, we examined the specific "traditional" factor exposures—such as Size and Value—individually, illustrating their return patterns.
+In the <a href="https://uncentive.org/factor-investing">first installment</a> of this series, we introduced the concept of risk factors in the realm of finance and investing, and explored their historical backgrounds.
+In the <a href="https://uncentive.org/factor-investing">second post</a>, we examined the specific "traditional" factor exposures—such as Size and Value—individually, illustrating their return patterns.
 In this article, our focus will shift towards understanding how to quantify a stock's or a portfolio's exposure to these factors.
 Additionally, we'll explain some of the reasons motivating such measurements, both in personal and professional contexts.

 ## Why factor exposure might be important to you